-Both the Moon and the Sun cause tides, But the moons is much stronger.
-This is because the Moon is much closer to the Earth, It's gravity chabges very quickly from strong to weak.
+Both the Moon and the Sun cause tides, but the moon's is much stronger.
+This is because the Moon is much closer to the Earth, so it's gravity changes more quickly from strong to weak on the opposite sides of the Earth.
 The Sun, being much further away, has a less variable gravity strength.
 As the Earth turns, the tides always point toward the Moon and Sun.
-Places where the ocean bulges is a high tide.
-In between is the low tide.